 - continuing sponsorship by Rosemount Wines and the Hyatt Hotel

-- continuing sponsorship by JB Hi-Fi and Pete's Toys, providing stereo equipment and children's toys in the Friends Lounge
+- sponsorship by JB Hi-Fi and Pete's Toys, providing stereo equipment and children's toys for the Friends Lounge

 - fundraising activities to assist with the Museum's conservation projects

-- implementation of small temporary displays in the Friends Lounge.
+- a number of small temporary exhibitions in the Friends Lounge.